Some Ballroom morsels!

 Quickstep

-This is a speedy dance that requires a lot of spring in the feet.
-I always say it should feel like lemon souffle and not bread pudding.
-It's bright and energetic and has got some lively footwork, and it's always fun to dance.
+This is a speedy dance requiring a spring in the feet.
+It's bright and energetic with some lively footwork.

-This one starts in the same place as the Foxtrot and just gets faster.
-In the 1920s as ragtime music develops into swing, dances like the Charleston, the Shimmy and the Black Bottom gain popularity in America - the Charleston, in particular, is of African-American origin and is brought to Europe in the 1920s by the famous performer Josephine Baker.
-All of those dances are absorbed into a fast dance that eventually is known as the Quickstep which is brought to England by Paul Whiteman's band in 1923 and introduced into competitions in 1927 by two English dancers, Frank Ford and Molly Spain.
+It started in the same place as the Foxtrot and got faster.
+In the 1920s as ragtime music developed into swing, dances like the Charleston, the Shimmy and the Black Bottom gained popularity in America.
+The Charleston, in particular, is of African-American origin and was brought to Europe in the 1920s by the famous performer Josephine Baker.
+All of those dances were absorbed into a fast dance, eventually known as the Quickstep, brought to England by Paul Whiteman's band in 1923.
+It was introduced into competitions in 1927 by two English dancers, Frank Ford and Molly Spain.

 Quickstep timing: 4 beats per bar - 50 bars per minute - count in slows & quicks